anthonyjmc/email-invoice-automation/README.md

 Then open:
 👉 http://127.0.0.1:8000

+---

+If you want to automate business workflows or email processing:
+📩 anthony.marquez@upr.edu

+⭐ If this project helped you, please star the repo!

 👤 Anthony J. Marquez Camacho
 Computer Engineer — AI & Automation Developer

-If you want to automate business workflows or email processing:
-📩 anthonyjmarquez@upr.edu

-⭐ If this project helped you, please star the repo!